A Bird’s Eye View of Brussels

-Things You Should Know
+Things To Know

 The walking tour (where I found out about the restaurant) was with Viva’s Tours.
 Their City Centre Tour meets at Grand Place/Grote Markt at 10 am 1:30 pm, and 4 pm daily.
 There are tours in English and Spanish, and each tour is about 2 hours.
 It’s free, but you should tip the tour guide a few € (it’s how they make a wage).
 I really enjoyed this walking tour in Brussels.

 While in Brussels I stayed at the BRXXL5 City Centre Hostel, which was an exceptional budget accommodation option.
 A clean, modern hostel that’s close to the Zuid-Midi Metro station, and a 5-minute walk to the main centre of Brussels (Grand Place/Grote Markt).
 I paid for my stay here.
-If you are not on a budget there are variety of hotels in Brussels you can book here.
+If you are not on a budget there are plenty of hotels in Brussels you can book here.